saparina/ambrosia/README.md

 ## Data
-The dataset is available on the website.
+The dataset is available at [ambrosia-benchmark.github.io](https://ambrosia-benchmark.github.io/).
 Please download and extract it into the `data` directory.

 ## Setup
 To speed up inference, we use various toolkits: [TGI](https://github.com/huggingface/text-generation-inference), [VLLM](https://github.com/vllm-project/vllm), and [OpenChat server](https://github.com/imoneoi/openchat).
 These libraries can be easily accessed using Docker.
 To run Docker, first build and run the custom image (it will install additional packages and copy data to the base image):